vibhorag101/SnakeAndLadder/README.md

 - Vibhor Agarwal, CS Undergraduate at IIIT Delhi
 - Pritish Poswal, CS Undergraduate at IIIT Delhi
 ## How to Deploy the Game
--First clone this repository
+- First clone this repository
--Setup the JavaFX in the local system.
+- Setup the JavaFX in the local system.
--Open the project folder in `IntellIj Idea`
+- Open the project folder in `IntellIj Idea`
--Go to the Project Structure and JavaFX lib folder in the libraries
+- Go to the Project Structure and JavaFX lib folder in the libraries

 ![image](https://user-images.githubusercontent.com/76804249/189909359-4002db5a-77b4-4573-9e7e-3cb9047397e3.png)

 -Now go to `Edit Configuration` under the `Run` tab.
--In the VM Options add the following
+- In the VM Options add the following

 ```
 --module-path